CHARTER FOR SCREEN TALENT EUROPE

 4. This presentation must outline:

-1. The decision is made within two weeks after the GA and requires unanimous approval from the attending members.
+5. The decision is made within two weeks after the GA and requires absolute majority vote from the attending members.
 Members not present cannot vote.

 RESIGNATION AND EXCLUSION